 6. For the Permissions window, you’ll find that Full Control is unchecked, so check it and click Apply followed by OK.

-7. When you’re done, select the subkey so created in step 4, i.e., HKEY_USERS\USER NAME.
-From the File menu select Unload Hive.
+7. When you’re done, select the subkey created in step 4, i.e., HKEY_USERS\USER NAME.
+From the File menu, choose Unload Hive.

 8. Finally, confirm here:

-So we’re done with the fix, now you have to close Registry Editor and reboot the system, the issue must be completely fixed by now.
+So we’re done with the fix.
+Now you have to close Registry Editor and reboot the system.
+The issue must be completely fixed.

 How do I fix a corrupted Windows Store?